PJ (singer)

-Paris Alexandria Jones is a singer and songwriter from Greensboro, North Carolina.
-Jones began her career as a songwriter, signed to Artist Publishing Group, and has written for Wiz Khalifa, Usher, Chris Brown, Charlie Puth and Fantasia Barrino.
+Paris Alexandria Jones, known professionally as PJ, is an American singer and songwriter from Greensboro, North Carolina.
+PJ began her career as a songwriter, signed to Artist Publishing Group, and has written for Wiz Khalifa, Usher, Chris Brown, Charlie Puth and Fantasia Barrino.
 She categorizes her sound as "Come Up Music", and doesn't hold herself to one specific genre.

 PJ released her Atlantic Records five-song debut EP, Walking Around Pools, in March 2015.
 On July 15, 2016, she released her debut album, Rare, which has features from G-Eazy and Ty Dolla Sign. in 2019 she released her debut single "One Missed Call".

 Tours

 PJ took Rare on the road, opening for K.Michelle in support of her third album, More Issues Than Vogue.